GearRatio/GearRatio.github.io/class-03.md

 32. ___causes the termination of the loop.
 33. ___tells the interperter to stop the current iteration and then check the condition again.
 (If true, the code runs again.)
 34. The key difference between a while loop and a do while is that the ___come before the condition.
-35. If the condition of a while loop never returns____, you get an infinate loop.
+35. If the condition of a while loop never returns____, you get an infinite loop.

 [Back to TOC](GearRatio.github.io)